UncertainProd/FnF-Spritesheet-and-XML-Maker/README.md

 # FnF-Spritesheet-and-XML-Maker
 A Friday Night Funkin' mod making helper tool that allows you to generate XML files and spritesheets from induvidual pngs.
 This is a free and open-source mini-replacement tool to the "Generate Spritesheet" functionality in Adobe Animate/Flash

+##### Disclaimer: The execuatable on gamebanana only works on windows.
+Other operating system users should run this from source.
+Instructions at the bottom of this page.

 ## How to use this tool:
 <img src="./docs/InitScreen.png" />
 The name of your character goes into the textbox at the top.
 This is necessary as the final xml and png files will be named accordingly.